 The exams are typically 90 minute multiple-choice tests and are taken on a computer.
 The composition exam has a different format.
 The College Board offers sample questions online to get a feel for the difficulty of the exams.
 There are also many sites online offering test prep materials.
-Many public libraries also offer CLEP test prep books and access to online databases that include test preparation practice materials.
+Many public libraries also access to online databases that include CLEP test preparation practice materials.

 What topics to CLEP exams cover?

-Colleges vary widely in whether or not they award credit for CLEP scores.
-In general, less selective colleges award more credit.
+2,900 colleges in the United States grant at least some credit for CLEP exams.
+In general, less selective colleges are more likely to award credit.
 Highly selective colleges do not usually award credit based on CLEP scores.
-If you know the college you plan to attend, it makes sense to look carefully at their CLEP award policy.
-Look at not just if the CLEP score will earn credit but what this credit will accomplish.
-You want to focus on tests that will meet specific requirements for graduation.
+Each college will set their own cut off scores for awarding credit for various courses.
+If you know the college you plan to attend, it makes sense to look carefully at their CLEP credit policies before you choose to test.
 Just earning general college credits is of limited use.
-Students want credits that meet specific graduation requirements for general/core education or major courses.
+You want to focus on tests that will allow the student to place into a desired course or that will earn credits toward a specific graduation requirement, typically a general education course.
+At most schools it is rare for CLEPs to count toward major requirements, but they may meet “pre-major” requirements.
 The only way CLEPs will save you time and money is if the college you choose to attend gives you credit for a course you need in order to graduate.

 Will my CLEP score help me get into college?